MelanieRogoff/burger/README.md

 # burger

-This is an app, titled: "Eat-Da-Burger!".
-It is a restaurant app that allows users to input names of burgers that they would like to eat.
+This is responsive full-stack app, titled: "Eat-Da-Burger!".
+This app allows users to input names of burgers that they would like to eat.

 When users submit burger names, the app will display a burger on the *left* side of the page.